LorenzoBachi/simECG_2022/README.md

 This is the repository for the current ECG simulator 2022 work in progress.

-Please download the DATA files at https://drive.google.com/drive/folders/1c2Wb5pHfL21iL0CsnQIi7HsPUDi3AFBz?usp=sharing
+Please download the data files at https://drive.google.com/drive/folders/1c2Wb5pHfL21iL0CsnQIi7HsPUDi3AFBz?usp=sharing